berellevy/job_app_filler/README.md

 This will create a **dist** folder in the project root.

-Install the extension locally by going to your chrome extensions page by pasting the following link in your browser: **chrome://extensions/** and clicking the **Load unpacked** button on the top left of the page, choosing the **dist** folder in the package and hitting ok.
+Install the extension locally by going to your chrome extensions page by pasting **chrome://extensions/** in your address bar and clicking the **Load unpacked** button on the top left of the page, choosing the **dist** folder in the package and hitting ok.